gsarti/grote/README.md

 5. Perform the editing.
 If needed, use green checkmarks to remove highlights from a segment.
 6. When all segments for the file are finished, click “✅ Done”
 7. A message “Saving trial information.
 Don't close the tab until the download button is available!” will appear.
 Do not close the tab.
 8. When the message “Saving complete!
 Download the output file by clicking the 'Download translations' button below.” appears, click “📥 Download translations” to download the edited files.
-The file will have the name “<LOGIN CODE>_<FILENAME>_output.txt”
+The file will have the name `<LOGIN CODE>_<FILENAME>_output.txt`
 9. Click “⬅️ Back to data loading” to return to the file loading page.
 10. If needed, pause and take a break